pawanit17/Teamcenter_RabbitMQ_Integration/README.md

 # RabbitMQ

 RabbitMQ is a messaging service that is quite popular.
+It also supports clustering for fault tolerance and scalability.

 Messaging Protocols that are popular: